On the number of excursion sets of planar Gaussian fields: Proof of the main results

 We note that in the above definition $f|_{\partial M}$ is viewed as a function on the $(n-1)$-dimensional manifold $\partial M$ so that a critical point of $f|_{\partial M}$ is not necessarily a critical point of $f$.

-Using the definition of a Morse function, we next introduce a set of conditions that a stationary random field must satisfy in order for our main results to hold.
-In the lemma that immediately follows, we will claim in particular that these conditions are satisfied for the Gaussian field with spectral measure $\rho \in \mathcal{P}$, but we have chosen to isolate these conditions to illustrate the limited role of Gaussianity in the proof of the main results.
+Using the definition of a Morse function, we next introduce a set of assumptions that a stationary random field must satisfy in order for our main results to hold.
+In the lemma that immediately follows, we will claim in particular that these assumptions are satisfied for Gaussian fields satisfying Conditions \ref{Conditions 1}, but we have chosen to isolate these assumptions to illustrate the limited role of Gaussianity in the proof of the main results.

 We say that a point $t\in\partial M$ is a \emph{tangent point} of $f$ if $t$ is a critical point of the restricted function $f|_{\partial M}$ (the name comes from the fact that the level set $\{f=f(t)\}$ will be tangent to $\partial M$ at $t$).
 We will also use the term `tangent point' to describe a local extremum of the restriction of $f$ to a finite union of line segments.
 Let $N_\text{tang}(A)$ denote the number of tangent points of $f$ in $A$ (where $A$ is the boundary of a manifold or a finite union of line segments) and $N_\text{crit}(M)$ the number of critical points of $f$ in $M$.
 We will only use these terms when $A$ and $M$ are compact, so that by the first point in the definition of a Morse function, the number of critical and tangent points will be finite.